Chocolive24/Chocolive24.github.io/src/content/blog/rollback_game_post.md

   rollback_manager_.SetRemotePlayerInput(remote_frame_inputs, other_client_id);
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 If the frame number of the last input in the array is larger, then we have at least one new input.
-As we don't know how many inputs are missing, I give the entire input array as a parameter to the SetRemotePlayerInput method, which will then perform the necessary operations to retrieve the correct inputs.
+As we don't know how many inputs are missing, I give the entire input array as a parameter to the SetRemotePlayerInput method, which will then perform the necessary operations to retrieve the correct inputs.<br>
 The method begins by retrieving the last FrameInput in the array.
 In the easiest scenario, I simply call my array's back() method to retrieve this input, since it's smaller than the current frame.
 However, if the latter is larger than the current frame, then I'll assume that the last input is the one at the current frame location, so as not to store inputs that are ahead of the local simulation.
 I solved the problem in this way for ease of use, as I didn't want to have to deal with inputs that were ahead of time.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ c++
 // Retrieve the last new remote frame input.